-Each program, project or activity undertaken in the 2020 program year with funds available through CDBG, HOME and ESG met and addressed a specific priority or objective outlined in the five-year Consolidated Plan or Annual Plan.
+Each program, project or activity undertaken in the PY 2022 with funds available through CDBG, HOME and ESG met and addressed a specific priority or objective outlined in the five-year Consolidated Plan or Annual Plan.
 All funds expended were aimed at providing a direct benefit to low-income persons and/or households.

-Additionally, the County was very successful in expended a majority of CDBG-CV funding during the second program year of receiving CARES funding.
-According to the PR-26, a total of \$2,225,750 was expended in CV funding, which now accounts for approximately 65% of the allocation being spent to date, thus we are well on our way to meeting the 80% requirement by the third program year.
+Additionally, the County was very successful in expended a majority of CDBG-CV funding during the third program year of receiving CARES funding.
+According to the PR-26, a total of \$2,745,911 was expended in CV funding, which now accounts for approximately 81% of the allocation being spent to date.
+The last projects and programs are projected to be completed this year and we hope to have all CV funds exhausted by the end of the next program year.
 Highlights from this year included the following projects/programs that utilized CDBG-CV monies: